NESCent/hip_hack_howto/manuscript.md

 Second, as the hackathons progressed, we developed a strategy for increasing the diversity of the applicant pool.
 Soon after the open call is distributed, each organizer contacts a few qualified women or minority candidates and urges them to apply.
 Whereas only a tiny fraction of people respond to the open call, roughly half of people (in our experience) apply when they are encouraged to do so personally by an organizer.
 The applicants recruited in this manner are roughly similar in qualifications as other applicants, and have roughly the same chance of being accepted.

-The impact of these steps on the diversity of participants is apparent in Fig. X (diversity figure) and Fig Y (photo of phylotastic 2).
+The impact of these steps on the diversity of participants is apparent in Fig. X (diversity figure such as https://github.com/NESCent/hackathon_data/blob/master/Graphics/counts.gif) and Fig Y (photo of phylotastic 2).

-Finally, we take steps to be welcoming during the event, particularly on day 1, which typically ends with a group dinner that includes everyone.
+Finally, we take steps to be welcoming during the event, particularly on day 1, which typically ends with a group dinner (which, to be welcoming, should not be priced so as to discourage anyone).
 The facilitators pay attention to whether everyone is participating in discussion.
-The practice of instructing participants that they always should be "either learning or doing" makes the event more welcoming to novices who sometimes have a hard time finding a fit.
+The practice of instructing participants that they always should be "eiher learning or doing" makes the event more welcoming to novices who sometimes have a hard time finding a fit.
 During team formation, facilitators may intervene to discourage teams from unintentionally closing ranks around a pitch (some participants will commit early to a pitch and begin a deep technical discussions, sometimes with their backs to everyone else, which discourages others from approaching or getting involved).

 <!-- Was there any variation in these features between differnet hackathons in the series?
 If there were, can we codifiy them and include them in tables/figures that are used to compare features of the differnet hackathons?
 If so, we could use the data we get on outcomes/impact to see whether there is any suggestion that this varation leads to variation in differnent kinds of outcome AESB -->